Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

-PHILADELPHIA — It’ll be tempting for many nationally to say Seattle just won a battle of attrition, the Eagles losing quarterback Carson Wentz early in the game, the type of loss that’s impossible to overcome this time of year.
+PHILADELPHIA — It’ll be tempting for many nationally to say Seattle just won a battle of attrition, the Eagles losing quarterback Carson Wentz early in the game, which is the type of loss that’s impossible to overcome this time of year.

 But as they did so often in the regular season, the Seahawks took advantage of their good fortune and Seattle appeared to have taken some control before Wentz was hurt.